MAGICGrants/so-simple-theme/funds/voter_expectations.md

 * Reaching out to potential voters, encouraging them to apply to be a voter.

-* Running for a committee posiiton themself.
+* Running for a committee position themselves.

 * Volunteering to support MAGIC Grants's operations.